kingzamzon/docs/docs/sdk/tests.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Appendix: Testing and Error Handling
+# Testing and Error Handling

 :::info
 [Habanero Mainnet](../network/networks/mainnet) and [Manzano Testnet](../network/networks/testnet) are now live.
 Check out the [docs on migration](../network/migration-guide) to learn how you can start building on Habanero and Manzano today.